pyros-dev/catkin_pip/doc/index.rst

 Catkin Pip
 ==========

-This `ROS`_ package allows using pure python package in ROS Systems, in catkin workspaces.
+This `ROS`_ package allows using pure python package in ROS Systems, from catkin workspaces.

+It was born from the need to interact with ROs from a pure python environment, along with pyros.
+Therefore the multiple workflows enabled by catkin_pip are workflows used by pyros and its dependencies.

 .. include:: weblinks.rst